Tyler Murphy: Pittsburgh Steelers

 On October 24, 2015, Murphy was activated from the practice squad to the main roster in order to play backup quarterback to Landry Jones in the Week 7 contest against the Kansas City Chiefs, in spite of Murphy's ongoing transition to the wide receiver position.
 This was due to injuries to starting quarterback Ben Roethlisberger and backup Michael Vick.

 On November 4, 2015, Pittsburgh Steelers released wide receiver Murphy upon promoting cornerback Doran Grant to their active roster.

 Miami Dolphins

 On January 26, 2016, Murphy signed a futures contract with the Miami Dolphins.
 On August 6, 2016, Murphy reached an injury settlement with the Miami Dolphins.
-He is now a free agent.